3. Dog Owner Training Instead Of Dog Training

 3.8 Terms & Conditions

 My interest is in the dog and that it can regain its trust in humans, conspecifics and the environment.
 This means that the focus is on the dog owner, not on the dog.
+The key question is always «what is the dog owner not able to give his dog so that the dog can be a stress-free and relaxed dog?

 I do not run a «dog training school», but focus exclusively on behavioural problems, e.g. stress and aggression after traumatic experiences, or improper training/education.